 Eligibility Requirements for an Osteotomy

 If you are suffering from the debilitating symptoms associated with a spinal deformity, then surgical intervention may be a suitable option for you.
 Extreme curvature in the cervical, thoracic, or lumbar spine, inability to complete daily tasks due to the spine’s extreme curvature, pain associated with spinal deformity, or neurological symptoms such as numbness or tingling, are all indicators that a surgical intervention may be needed.
 If you are experiencing even more emergent symptoms like loss of bowel or bladder control, please seek immediate medical attention.

 Because spinal deformities are progressive, it is important to address these conditions as soon as they become apparent.
 The degree of spinal curvature and the negative symptoms associated with it will worsen with daily wear and tear.
-The sooner these deformities can be treated, the better your post-surgical outcomes will be.
+The sooner your doctor can treat these deformities, the better your postsurgical outcomes will be.